hatziliontos/SBFspot-OpenWRT-Cross-Compile-DLINK-DIR-505/README.md

 13. finally, if you want to use `SBFspot` with `sqlite3 database` support, go to `Libraries->Database`, select `libsqlite3` and leave `Configuration` as it is

 ![](https://raw.githubusercontent.com/hatziliontos/SBFspot-OpenWRT-Cross-Compile-DLINK-DIR-505/main/images/Clipboard05.jpg)

+14. choose exit and save configuration
+15. now do `make V=sc`, it takes a long time to finish (it took me more than 5 hours)

+## Host OS cross compilation settings (Virtual Box Debian 10)